 The SDP identifies an indicative level of housing requirement across all-tenures for Renfrewshire to 2025.
-This is derived from the Glasgow and Clyde Valley Housing Need and Demand Assessment (HNDA).
+This is derived from the Glasgow and the Clyde Valley Housing Need and Demand Assessment (HNDA).
 Renfrewshire's LDP is required to consider these requirements.
 It should be noted that Renfrewshire Council are agreeable to the requirements as concluded in the HNDA.
-Together with the housing supply targets set out in the Renfrewshire Local Housing Strategy (LHS), the requirements and targets have been translated into the scale and distribution of housing land supply identified in the LDP.
+Together with the housing supply targets set out in the Renfrewshire Local Housing Strategy (LHS), the requirements and targets have been translated into the scale and distribution of the housing land required to be identified in the LDP.